 I just came across an email thread on the QGIS email list that mentioned OSGeo-Live.
 This is a “self-contained bootable DVD, USB thumb drive or Virtual Machine based on Xubuntu, that allows you to try a wide variety of open source geospatial software without installing anything”.
 Worth exploring if you are looking for new great geospatial software.

 I am just back from vegetation survey in Kenya and Uganda.
 Before starting with the analysis, I will have to go through the more boring data entry and organization.
 I will use a Spatialite database to store all the data as it plays nicely together with QGIS as well as R. For example, importing the waypoint data (gpx format) into a spatialite database is a breeze with the QSpatialite plugin for QGIS.

-I just came across the Dutch QGIS site: http://www.qgis.nl.
+I just came across the Dutch QGIS site: www.qgis.nl.
 The objective of the website is “to create a platform for native speakers AND to discuss / explore typical dutch ideas or problems”.
-But the tutorials on this site will not … Continue reading

 Great initiative for the collection and sharing of QGIS Resources.